adoptium/blog.adoptium.net/content/blog/adoptium-reproducible-builds/index.md

 The following capabilities are available at Eclipse Adoptium:

-- Reproducible jdk-19 builds for x64 Linux and aarch64 Linux platforms across all infrastructure
+- Reproducible jdk-19 builds for x64 Linux and aarch64 Linux platforms across all infrastructure.
-- Reproducible jdk-19 builds for ppc64 Linux, arm32 Linux, s390x Linux built on the same infrastructure
+- Reproducible jdk-19 builds for ppc64 Linux, arm32 Linux, s390x Linux built on the same infrastructure.

 The following are projects currently in-progress: